MightyHelper/ppyd-gol/reports/main.typ

   caption: [Parameters for the parallel algorithm.]
 ) <par-param>

-Of note it is to state that the grid size is fully determined by the process count and the inner grid sizes via @size-eq for the case of a square.
+Of note, it is to state that the grid size is fully determined by the process count and the inner grid sizes via @size-eq for the case of a square.

 #math.equation(
   [$S_"grid" = S_"inner" dot sqrt(n)$],